Vanille-N/fling/README.md

 One notable advantage is the possibility of implementing an "abort solution search on keypress" functionality, that would be virtually impossible to implement cleanly were `solve` blocking all computation until a solution was found.

-The combination of this behavior with `undo_move`/`redo_move` allows for presenting the solution to the user.
-Instead of simply being told that "the solution exists", the user is put in control of a game state where a sequence of moves leading to the solution has been memorized in the `fwd` field of `game`.
+Thanks to `undo_move`/`redo_move`, the user can be put in control of a game state where a sequence of moves leading to the solution has been memorized in the `fwd` field of `game`.
 Pressing the keys associated with undo/redo allows for exploring the solution.

 ## 2. Some additions
 [^Up](#fling)